Call our 24-hour Customer Service Centre immediately if you have a backup of water or sewage in your home at 306-975-2476.

-Assistance under Provincial Disaster Assistance Program for July 10, 2017 Rain Event
+Provincial Disaster Assistance Available for 2017 Rain Events

 Other things to consider